 Malik Ghulam Mohammad (1895-1956)

-Born in Lahore in 1895, Malik Ghulam Mohammad belonged to a middle-class family of Kakazai tribe.
+Born in Lahore in 1895, Malik Ghulam Mohammad belonged to a middle-class family of the Kakazai tribe.
 Ghulam Mohammad joined the accounts services of India just after completing his graduation from Aligarh University.
 Primarily, he served in the Railway Board but then, during First World War, he was deputed on the control of general supplies and purchase.
-In 1945, he was one of the founders of Mohindra & Mohammad Company, which is now renamed as Mahindra & Mahindra, the largest SUV makers in India.
+In 1945, he was one of the founders of Mohindra & Mohammad Company, which is now renamed as Mahindra & Mahindra, the largest SUV maker in India.

-He served as a financial advisor to the Nizam of Hyderabad; he represented the Nawab of Bahawalpur in the first Round Table Conference.
-Nawabzada Liaquat Ali Khan, as Finance Minister in the interim Government, got his help in technical finance affairs while preparing the historical “Poor Man’s Budget.”
+He served as a financial advisor to the Nizam of Hyderabad; he represented the Nawab of Bahawalpur in the First Round Table Conference.
+Nawabzada Liaquat Ali Khan, as Finance Minister in the Interim Government, got his help in technical finance affairs while preparing the historical “Poor Man’s Budget.”
 Later on, Ghulam Mohammad himself was inducted as the Finance Minister in the Cabinet of newly created Pakistan in 1947.
-With vast experience, he helped the country tackle with the financial crises.
+With vast experience, he helped the country tackle the financial crises.
 He persuaded the Nizam of Hyderabad and the Nawab of Bahawalpur, due to his personal affiliation, to give financial support for the first budget of Pakistan.
 In 1949, one of his initiatives was that Pakistan should organize International Islamic Economic Conference in Karachi, in which Finance Ministers from all Muslim countries participated.
 Ghulam Mohammad, in his address to the Muslim delegates, launched the idea of the establishment of a Muslim economic block.